yfosp/main-website/README.md

-# Hacktoberfest-2022🔥: Built by the community for the community!
+# Hacktoberfest 2022 🔥: Built by the community for the community!

 ![fork repository](https://github.com/Bennykillua/Hacktoberfest2022/blob/main/images/HackToberFest.PNG)